 I have touched on the one thing that doubled my Fiddle Leaf Fig growth in a previous post.
 But I realised I may not have put enough emphasis on it, and it really deserves a post all of its own!

-Firstly let me tell you, from when I first started fertilizing my Fiddle Leaf Fig, the growth has been AMAZING!
+Firstly let me tell you… From when I first started fertilizing my Fiddle Leaf Fig, the growth has been AMAZING!
 The new leaves literally more than doubled in size, and my FLF tree grew twice its height in just one growth season.
 It grew more than it ever had before!
 This may seem like the greatest growth hack, but in fact, fertilizers for plants are kind of like multivitamins to humans.
 They make sure the plant is topped up on all the nutrients it needs for the best possible growth and health.
 And who wouldn’t want to give their FLF the best conditions for it to thrive!

 How & When to Fertilize your Fiddle Leaf Fig

-Make the mix up according to the instructions.
-Then water the plant until the excess pours out the bottom.
+Then water the plant until the excess pours out the bottom of the pot.
 For mine, this is generally about 3-5 litres worth – make sure it’s saturated!
+For this step, it is SO important to make sure your FLF pot has a drainage hole in the bottom.
+If it doesn’t, it can cause root rot, it may drop leaves or have other problems!
 I then leave it outside for a couple hours until it has stopped dripping before I bring it back inside.
-I don’t fertilize mine during winter, or at least do it a lot less than usual.
-During winter, your FLF won’t be growing very much and you don’t want it to stay wet too long either.
+I don’t often fertilize mine during winter, and if so I use a weaker mix.
+During winter, your FLF generally slows down growth so fertilizing isn’t as necessary.

 Fertilizing my Fiddle Leaf Fig is now something I’ll never go without!
 I can’t wait to see the amazing growth it gets in just one more season.
 Would you like more tips and info on Fiddle Leaf Figs?
 Check out my other popular posts here.